 - Have an agreement with an organization to study in depth for program projects.

-- Have recommendations to support academic abilities or program success and character recommendations supporting the applicant’s integrity and values orientation.
+- Have professional recommendations to support academic abilities, program success, and applicant’s integrity.

 Master of Education in Curriculum and Instruction